spookysalsa/medermade.github.io/week-2/7-chrome-devtools/README.md

 ![static bottom](../imgs/devtools-staticbottom.png)

 - Now make the static div a header at the top of the page with a fixed position so it's always at the top of the browser window.
-Make the width 95% of the entire screen and centered
+Make the width 95% of the entire screen and center it.
 ![top](../imgs/devtools-staticheader.png)

 - Move the relative div position to the right so it's like a right sidebar.